18 places to dine with a view in Gloucestershire

 The Edgemoor Inn in Painswick

-Overlooking the pretty Painswick Valley and located in the quiet village of Edge, The Edgemoor Inn is known for its panoramic views across the countryside.
+Overlooking the pretty Painswick Valley from the quiet village of Edge, The Edgemoor Inn is famous for its panoramic views across the countryside.

 The Mount Inn in Stanton

-Situated just beyond the Gloucestershire border in the village of Stanton, The Mount Inn’s roaming views reach across the Vale of Evesham and the Malvern hills.
+Situated just on the Gloucestershire border in the village of Stanton, The Mount Inn’s far-reaching views stretch out to the Vale of Evesham and the Malvern Hills.

-As well as the views, The Vine Tree’s home-cooked food, great ales and welcoming atmosphere make for an enjoyable Cotswold pub experience.
+As well as lush views, its home-cooked food uses locally sourced meat and seasonal ingredients, while the great selection of ales and welcoming atmosphere make for an enjoyable Cotswold pub experience.

 The Butcher's Arms in Sheepscombe